davidwalter0/loadbalancer/README.md

       replicas: 1
     - use the bridge interface device to apply the changes
     - configure permissions if the cluster has enabled
-    - llb configures ips on the bridged interface supplied on the commandline
+    - loadbalancer configures ips on the bridged interface supplied on the commandline